SiyabongaSS13/Assignments-Submissions-/README.md

 # Assignments-Submissions-
-This a repository for me to submit Bright Learn assignments given for the during of the course.
+This a repository for me to submit Bright Learn assignment called 'BrightLearn Business Analytics Terminology'